 Now technically a london broil is not a cut of meat but a cooking method, designed to make the best out of lean, tough cuts of meat.
-Now this can get somewhat confusing because butchers at grocery stores often put the “london broil” label on all cuts of meat including flank steak, shoulder and round.
+This can get somewhat confusing because butchers at grocery stores often put the “london broil” label on several different cuts of meat including flank steak, shoulder and round.
 For this recipe I used top round.

 One word: Marinade.
 The cuts of beef used to make London broil, lend themselves really well to marinades.
 The marinade tenderizes the meat and enhances the flavor.